Credit Cards 101

 How to use credit to support a healthy financial outlook.

-Credit is a double-edged sword for most consumers.
+Credit is a double-edged sword.
 Your credit cards allow you to make large purchases, take vacations with the family and shop online.
-At the same time, using your credit cards without a clear plan of how to manage the debt can put you in a position where you are at risk for severe financial distress.
+At the same time, using credit cards without a clear plan for managing the debt can put you in severe financial distress.

 |It creates a record of your purchases||If you lose track of spending, you can face financial distress|

 |It’s more convenient than writing checks||There is a proven increase in the risk of making purchases on impulse|

 |Some cards offer rewards with great incentives||“Purchase acceleration” can make you buy more just to earn rewards|

 Risky Habits When Using Credit